Geo-replication with Cluster Linking on Confluent Cloud

 For a deep dive on this specialized type of topic and how it works, see Mirror Topics.

-Commands and Prerequisites
+Commands and prerequisites

 The destination cluster can use the

-ccloud kafka link command to create a link from the source cluster.
+confluent kafka link command to create a link from the source cluster.

 The following prerequisite steps are needed to run the tutorials during the Preview.